Skip to content

 Verified Action Approvals

-VAAs are Wormhole's core messaging primitive.
+Verified Action Approvals (VAAs) are Wormhole's core messaging primitive.
 They are packets of cross-chain data emitted whenever a cross-chain application contract interacts with the Core Contract.

 The message is wrapped up in a structure called a VAA, which combines the message with the Guardian signatures to form a proof.